Asia & Europe

 Housing Your Hamster

 No hamster habitat would be complete without an exercise wheel.
-Hamsters need to be able to exercise in order to stay healthy and physically fit.
-Choose a wheel that is enclosed or has a crisscross pattern of wires rather than single spokes because they are safer for your pet's feet.
+Hamsters need to be able to exercise to stay healthy and physically fit.
+Choose a wheel that is enclosed.

 In the wild, hamsters live underground in a maze of tunnels.
-A basic wood hiding place is vital to their health and well-being.
-Also, hamster love to chew so provide chewable items like wooden chew toys or cardboard tubes in the cage.
+So you can provide basic wood hiding place as it is vital to their health and well-being.
+Also, hamster love to chew so provide chewable items like wooden chew toys.
 Hamsters' teeth grow constantly and need to be worn down by gnawing on wood blocks.
 A variety of enrichment items & toys, switched out frequently, are recommended to keep your hamster busy and prevent boredom.